Early Decision for High School Students

 Information for Early Decision Applicants

-High School Students applying for freshman entry who know that SUNY-ESF is their first choice college may want to consider the Early Decision admission plan.
-This plan allows students to submit their application and receive an admission decision earlier than Regular Freshman consideration.
+High School Students applying for first year entry who know that SUNY-ESF is their first choice college may want to consider the Early Decision admission plan.
+This plan allows students to submit their application and receive an admission decision earlier than Regular First Year consideration.
 Since admission under this plan requires a commitment to attend SUNY-ESF, the applicant, their parent or legal guardian and school counselor must agree to the terms of admission required for this plan.
 Therefore, applicants should be familiar with the policies and processes governing Early Decision contained on this web site.

 These guidelines for Early Decision are from the National Association for College Admission Counseling Statement of Principles and Good Practice and must be understood and agreed to by Early Decision applicants to SUNY-ESF: